pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Extensions/PrimaryKeyedTable.md

 ### Updates and deletions

-Primary keyed tables are also given special APIs for updating and deleting existing rows in the table based on their primary key.
+Primary-keyed tables are also given special APIs for updating and deleting existing rows in the table based on their primary key.
 For example, the ``PrimaryKeyedTable/update(_:)`` method allows one to update all the fields of a row with the corresponding primary key: